canonical/zookeeper-operator/docs/content/tutorial/deploy.md

 Apache ZooKeeper requires an odd number of nodes for quorum.
 Make sure to deploy a sufficient number of units.
 ```

-You can add or remove units in the Apache ZooKeeper cluster by using `juju add-unit` or `juju remove-unit` commands.
+You can add or remove units of the Apache ZooKeeper application by using `juju add-unit` or `juju remove-unit` commands.
 For example, to reduce the number of units for the Apache ZooKeeper application deployed earlier, let's remove two units:

 ```
 juju remove-unit zookeeper/4 zookeeper/3